kablekompany/Kable-Kogs/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Reference and Install from the sources above
+Reference and Install from the sources above.
+Please don't judge the code within these cogs too harshly.
+Learning and growth expands daily, and these should show that overtime too!

 ### Prerequisites